 The Center for Career Development is pleased to review student and alumni resumes prior to submission for employment opportunities.
-For resume critiquing, please upload your resume to College Central .
+For resume critiquing, please upload your resume to Handshake .
 Once approved, your resume will be available for application to open positions in the system, as well as the option to make your resume viewable to employers using the system.
 NOTE: Online resume reviews can take up to 10 business days.

 1. Contact Information: Include your name, phone number, email address, and city and state where you live.
 List a phone number that you have access to and will answer in a professional manner.
 We recommend listing your CSU email address or a professional alternative address.
 For security purposes, list only your city and state, rather than your full street address.

 2. Summary or Objective: If applying for a job or internship, a summary is recommended.
 A summary is 1-3 lines that tells the recruiter why you are an excellent candidate.
 The summary can highlight any combination of your education, skills, experience, or passion related to the job.
 If posting your resume publicly on an online job board, a specific objective may be useful to tell your reader what type of positions you are seeking.

 3. Skills: We recommend listing transferable and technical skills.
 Transferable skills are those that can be learned in one situation and transferred to any other situation, such as communication, organization, problem solving, creativity, etc. Technical skills pertain to specific knowledge, processes, or products (i.e. Microsoft Suite, GIS, SQL, MailChimp, etc.).
 The skills should be relevant to the work to which you are applying and verified by the experience listed.

 4. Education: This needs to include the degrees obtained already or in progress.
 High School information should NOT be listed once you are enrolled and started in a secondary school.
 Include expected graduation date or completion date, not time spent enrolled.
 Example: See Resume Sample links above.